 Communication availability: Email only

-Languages: English (Fluent), Auslan (Finger signs and some others), Swiss German (Basic), High German (Basic), Spanish (Basic)
+Languages: English (Fluent), Auslan (fingerspelling and some other signs), Swiss German (Basic), High German (Basic), Spanish (Basic)